 If you want a little more information on how to care for your garment, here it is in more detail:

-Rinse the garment well, squeeze out excess water and dry flat to prevent stretching or distortion.
+Rinse the garment well, squeeze out excess water and dry flat to prevent stretching.
 You may need to gently stretch your jumper back into shape.
 Gently!
 Do not tumble dry or your garment will shrink.

 If you have further queries on care instructions, please contact the Lady Kate team at email@example.com.